abkamand/cs340-react-test-app-v2/README.md

 5) Standard code debug issues, faulty routes, mismatching ports, wrong ports.
 Remember that your back-end port in your index.js and your front-end port when you utilize pm2 serve need to be different.
 6) Not updating app.js and index.js routes from localhost to flip1/2/3 URLs going from local testing to flip deployment.
 7) Not properly updating DB credentials in index.js.
+8) Server crashed or went down for whatever reason.
+Just do 'forever stop app.js' and restart with 'forever start app.js' again.